David-Maisonave/Axter-Stash/plugins/RenameFile/README.md

 That's it!!!

 ### Options
-To change options, see **renamefile_settings.py** file.
+- Main options are accessible in the GUI via Settings->Plugins->Plugins->[RenameFile].
+- Advanced options are avialable in the **renamefile_settings.py** file.
 After making changes, go to http://localhost:9999/settings?tab=plugins, and click [Reload Plugins].